wp-plugins/the-casengo-chat-widget/readme.txt

 == Description ==

-**This plugin installs the Casengo Live Chat widget on your blog or website, so you can handle enquiries via email and live chat directly from your website.
+**Add live chat to your blog or website quick and easy with Casengo, so you can handle enquiries via email and live chat directly from your website.
 Casengo helps you to respond to customers faster than ever and improve their satisfaction with a groovy mixture of real-time chat and email.**

 Check out the Casengo Video: